Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Resummation of leading squark mixing contributions

 All the explicitly given terms $\propto \hat{c}_{kx}$ on the r.h.s.\ of eq.~\eqref{eq:resummationgeneraldifference} are taken into account correctly in the full-model parametrization but are missing in the EFT parametrization.
 In other words all these higher-order terms in eq.~\eqref{eq:resummationgeneraldifference} do not arise from explicit multi-loop diagrams; instead they only arise via the reparametrization, and the values of the coefficients $\hat{c}_{kx}$ can be deduced from the 1-loop terms leading in $x_t$.
 As an example, we reconsider the concrete calculation in eq.~\eqref{eq:DLambda_MSSM_rep}: The 1-loop matching of $y_t$ at $\ord(g_3^2)$ in combination with $\Delta\lambda$ at $\ord(y_t^4)$ captures the leading $\ord(\hat{y}_t^4 \hat{g}_3^{2} x_t^5)$ contribution of $\Delta\lambda^{\twoL}$ in EFT parametrization.
 Likewise, the 3-loop term of $\ord(\hat{y}_t^4 \hat{g}_3^{4} x_t^{6})$ is captured, too.

-We remark that the theorem from above can be formulated in a more general way, including for example the known structure of $\Delta\lambda^\twoL$ at $\ord(y_t^6)$ and $\Delta y_t^\twoL$ at $\ord(y_t^2g_3^2)$, which allows for a resummation of further higher-order corrections.
-Details will be presented elsewhere \cite{KSTheorem}.
+As mentioned before, the theorem from above can be formulated in a more general way, including for example the known structure of $\Delta\lambda^\twoL$ at $\ord(y_t^6)$ and $\Delta y_t^\twoL$ at $\ord(y_t^3g_3^2)$, which allows for a resummation of further higher-order corrections \cite{KSTheorem}.
+However, we want to emphasize that not all terms with a high power in $x_t$ can be resummed.
+For example, the pure Yukawa $(n+1)$-loop contributions of $\ord(\hat y_t^{4+2n} x_t^{4+2n})$ cannot be captured by the application of neither full-model nor EFT parametrization.
+The reason is that there exist genuine $(n+1)$-loop diagrams which provide unsuppressed contributions of this order.
+The numerical impact of missing $\ord(\hat y_t^{4+2n} x_t^{4+2n})$ terms for $n=2$ is discussed in \secref{sec:numfurtherdetails} and \secref{sec:est_HS_uncer}.

 As an important application and check we consider mixed QCD--electroweak contributions.
 In codes such as \feft, \HSSUSY\ or \susyhd, the 2-loop and 3-loop Higgs self-energy is only computed in the limit of vanishing electroweak gauge couplings.
 But the resummation now allows to compute the analytic form of the leading $x_t$-terms of the 2-loop and 3-loop mixed QCD--electroweak contributions of the orders $\ord(\hat{y}_t^2 \hat{g}_{1,2}^2 \hat g_3^2 + \hat{y}_t^2 \hat{g}_{1,2}^2 \hat g_3^4)$.
 The 1-loop threshold correction $\Delta\lambda^\oneL$ at $\ord(y_t^2g_{1,2}^2)$ originates from $D$-term contributions and involves a maximum $x_t$-dependence of order $x_t^2$.
 Thus, our prediction for the leading $x_t^3$ contribution at 2-loop mixed electroweak order is